Pierre Marc Johnson: Leader of the Official Opposition

-Elections as party leader

 Johnson lost in the December 1985 election after becoming leader in October.
 Johnson became as opposition leader and stepped down as party leader in 1987 (with next election in 1989).

-Life after leaving politics
+After politics

 Both a lawyer and a physician, he is a former Professor of Law at McGill University in Montreal and was Counsel at the firm of Heenan Blaikie LLP in Montreal, Quebec until 2014.
 He is now Counsel at the firm of Lavery, also in Montreal.
 In 2001 he was appointed as chief advisor and negotiator of the Quebec government in the Softwood Lumber dispute between Canada and the United States by then Premier Bernard Landry.

 In October 2006, he was chosen by the Charest government to preside over a public inquiry into the collapse of a viaduct over Autoroute 19 in Laval, Quebec, leaving five dead and six injured.
 The choice of Johnson was criticized by both leaders in opposition André Boisclair (PQ) and Mario Dumont (Action démocratique du Québec) because of the possibility of conflict of interest.
 As president, he was invested with the responsibility of investigating government administration while being a former Minister of the Quebec Government, a former Premier of Quebec, and, until shortly after this nomination, member of the board of directors of Ciment Saint-Laurent, a cement company.

 Johnson was appointed by the minority Conservative government to the Canadian delegation at the United Nations' Bali Conference on climate change.

 Johnson was Quebec's negotiator for CETA (Canada-European-union Trade Agreement).

-Attitude about sovereignty

 Johnson refused to take a stance regarding the 1995 Quebec referendum on independence.

 In December 2005 he made waves in sovereigntist circles by supporting Liberal candidate and close, longtime friend Raymond Bachand in a provincial by-election in the Outremont riding.